 • Activation of Parasympathetic Nervous System: Massage can activate the body’s parasympathetic nervous system, which is responsible for the ‘rest and digest’ mode.
 This can help the body to better process and eliminate food, reducing symptoms of bloating.

-1. Circular Motion Technique:
+1. Circular Massage Technique:

 • How It’s Done: Using the fingertips or the palm of the hand, apply gentle pressure to the abdomen.
 Start on the right side of the abdomen near the pelvis (near the ascending colon), move upward towards the right rib cage, then across to the left rib cage (transverse colon), and down the left side of the abdomen (descending colon).